signal-intrusion/crash/readme.md

 |\*| chapter
 | |

 In the Craft CMS a story is represented by a `category`. ex. `nintendo` or `moral panic`.
 Chapters will be called `levels` and be arranged in order by the chapter number to form the `story`.
-Stories also have one `timeline` entry that renders the timeline in the browser.
+Stories also have one `storyTimeline` entry that renders the timeline in the browser.

 Aside-categories
 ----------------

 `aside-category` will be a category model describing the kind of `aside`.
 It will be used for layout options:

-- `bio`, `company`, `event`, `source` asides that have short descriptions of people, events, etc and allow the reader to acces other chapters and stories.
+- `bio`, `company`, `event`, `source`, `excerpt` asides that have short descriptions of people, events, etc and allow the reader to acces other chapters and stories.

 Entries
 ========================